zewdu444/capstone01/README.md

 ## Getting Started ✅

-To get a local copy up and running, please follow these simple steps.
+To get a local copy up and running, follow these simple steps.

 ### Prerequisites